jzhe684/cs235lab/readme.md

-git# CS235 Lab 2 GitHub demo
+# CS235 Lab 2 GitHub demo

 This is a demo project!